shreyagupta30/Bridge/ASL/README.md

 ## Use Cases

 1. Hearing impaired people can have a common classroom by asking their questions/doubts without any hesitation.
-2. Inclusion of this community in normal schools.
+2. Inclusion of this community in normal schools and well as conventional online classrooms.